Boly:Welch 101 – The Winning Guide to Informational Interviews

 My first “real” job as an attorney was pretty isolating — most of my day was spent reading medical records, and becoming increasingly somatic about it.
 A claimant would have carpal tunnel; I’d think I had carpal tunnel.
 A claimant had an aneurysm; I’d have a headache.
 Chart notes on a lumbar fracture would make my back hurt.
 It wasn’t a great fit.

 While looking for the next step in my expected legal career path pursing the usual channels, I stumbled across a Boly:Welch job posting.
-I had zero recruiting experience, but fell in love with the company and decided I wanted to work there as a recruiter.
+I had zero recruiting experience, but fell in love with the company and decided to woo them.
+By the time I finally met co-founder Diane Boly at the University of Oregon’s Annual Women’s Roundtable event, I had already laid out my long game.

-I started with a deep dive into Boly:Welch’s marketing and social media presence to understand the organization.
-I also requested and received eleven (11!) informational interviews in about a three week span with various recruiters outside of Boly:Welch, to better understand the industry and get warm leads to Boly:Welch.
-Then, I revamped my entire online presence to demonstrate my newfound passion for recruiting and deemphasize my experience as an attorney.
-I also scheduled a meeting with my alma mater’s career center, who gave me the contact information for Boly:Welch’s Marketing Director at the time.
+It started with a deep dive into Boly:Welch’s marketing and social media presence to understand the organization, requesting and receiving eleven (11!) informational interviews within a three week span with various recruiters outside of Boly:Welch, then revamping my entire online presence to demonstrate my newfound passion for recruiting.
+After assuring that I could talk the talk, I scheduled a meeting with UO Portland Career Center’s Linda Favero — an incredible resource for any Oregon Ducks looking for work in the Portland area — who gave me the contact information for Carie Strahorn, Boly:Welch’s Marketing Director at the time.

 Crickets.